jwshii/etna/README.md

 #### Section 4.1: Comparing Frameworks.

-Estimated time for scaled-down experiment: around 5 hours.
+Estimated time for scaled-down experiment: around 4 hours.

 -   Originally, we ran each strategy on each task for 10 trials, even if the strategy could not solve the task.
 This is the most time consuming component — running until the 65 second timeout repeatedly.
-    So, the scaled-down version "short-circuits" as soon as a strategy fails. i.e., If QuickCheck fails to find the bug on the 3rd trial, the 4th through 10th trials are not run.
+    So, the scaled-down version "short-circuits" as soon as a strategy fails. i.e., If QuickCheck times out on the 3rd trial, the 4th through 10th trials are not run.

     This has no impact on the majority of the data collected and analyzed for this experiment, since we find a task to be (completely) solved